derrickbass2/adapt-ai/README.md

 Proposing Changes
 Have a suggestion for a modification or enhancement?
 Fantastic!
 Submit a PR with these guidelines in mind:

-Begin by discussing the proposed changes in an issue, gathering feedback from the team and community members.
+Begin by discussing the proposed changes in an issue, and gathering feedback from the team and community members.
 Craft clear and concise titles and descriptions for PRs and commits.
 Where possible, accompany the PR with supporting documents, diagrams, or examples.
 Prioritize backward compatibility and avoid breaking existing functionality.